MarsilPop/Point_-_Shoot_Game_JS/README.md

 - https://www.youtube.com/watch?v=GFO_txvwK_c&t=10181s&ab_channel=freeCodeCamp.org
 - The Spritesheets were provided by https://bevouliin.com/ (free for educational use)
 - In game sound designer Michel from http://cubeengine.com/
+- Project is for educational purpose only (Non-commercial).